 If you are going to use your butter right away, you can stop here.
 If you would like it to keep for weeks or months, you should “wash it”.
 That simply means you place it in ice water and press out the excess buttermilk you didn’t quite strain out on the first try.
+If you would like to see a video on washing butter click here.
 After washing, you can store it however you like in any shape you like.
 You can spoon onto parchment paper and form into a log and wrap it up, or store in an airtight container, or press into a mold of your choice!
 Butter lasts 6-9 months in the fridge!

 Personally, I Think Homemade Butter Makes a Great Gift!

 Need a gift for the neighbors, teachers, mailman or your best pal?
 Butter baby.
 I mean wouldn’t you be thrilled to receive creamy homemade organic grass fed sweet cream butter wrapped in parchment and a cute string?
 Or in a decorated mason jar?
 I would be your BBF if you gave this to me.
 But then again I made my kids make butter as a punishment…so there’s that.

 Want More ‘How To’s”?

 The Recipe: How to Make Raw or Pasteurized Butter

 What you need: a mixer ( I love my Mini KitchenAid Stand Mixer) and a quality sea salt.
 I buy the tub to save a lot of money!
 You will need cheese cloth or a mesh strainer (also known as a nut milk bag) to strain buttermilk.

 15 minutes to fresh, sweet cream butter!

 Place cream in mixer and mix on low/med speed for about five minutes or until bubbles form (you can place the splash guard on your mixer or cover with a dish towel to prevent splatter)